 - Actionable advice on perfecting your pitch or improving your storyline or nonfiction idea.

-- The opportunity to land representation and get published!
+- The opportunity to land representation—or even get a publishing deal

-- Get expert pitching advice.
-Don't miss the Crafting the Perfect Pitch session on Friday.
-You’ll hear tips for honing your pitch and being more comfortable with presenting, and get the confidence you need to make a great impression.
+Get expert advice.
+Don't miss the Pitch Perfect session on Friday.
+You’ll learn how to hone your pitch and get more comfortable with presenting live.
+You’ll also gain the confidence you need to make a great impression.